ravinderdeol/blockchain_cryptocurrency_playbook/README.md

 Welcome to the **Blockchain Career Playbook**.

-In this playbook you'll be presented with **assets, resources, and tips to kickstart your blockchain career**.
+In this playbook you'll be presented with **guides, resources, and assets to kickstart your blockchain career**.

 ## Fundamentals